 4. Selective Laser Sintering (SLS)

 Selective laser sintering (SLS) swaps in those well-known plastic filaments for powdered plastic; typically nylon.
 This machine spreads a thin layer of this powder using a device called a recoater, then traces out the part’s cross-section with a laser.
 During the tracing, the heat from the laser melts the powder and it fuses together.
 The build chamber piston will then lower slightly, and another layer of powder will be spread across, and the process repeats until your product comes to life.
 This type of printing method does not require support structures as the un-sintered powder encases the parts throughout the medium, supporting them.
-For this reason, many parts can be built simultaneously in a single build which makes this type of printing superb for creating lots of parts at the same time, while retaining accuracy and quality.
+For this reason, many parts can be built simultaneously in a single build which makes SLS printing superb for creating lots of parts at the same time, while retaining accuracy and quality.

 The following diagram shows how an SLS 3D printer system works: